apache/directory-fortress-core/README-QUICKSTART.txt

 ###################################################################################

 - In the document that follows, when you read  "[version]" or "[platform]" substitute with current package info.
-  For example - if the downloaded package version is 1.0.0 and platform is 'Windows Silver i686', change fortressBuilder-[platform]-[version].jar to fortressBuilder-Debian-Silver-i386-1.0.0.zip
+  For example - if the downloaded package version is 1.0.0 and platform is 'Debian Silver i386', change fortressBuilder-[platform]-[version].jar to fortressBuilder-Debian-Silver-i386-1.0.0.zip